 After spending the morning exploring Virginia Beach, head back into Chesapeake for a tour of the Great Bridge Battlefield & Waterways Museum – the site of the first American victory of the Revolutionary War.
 Then, treat yourself to an authentic dinner of savory wood-fired pizza at Andiamo Ristorante Pizza Napoletana.
 You deserve it.

 Day 3: Explore Virginia’s Historic Triangle

 Immerse yourself in 17th-century life in Jamestown, Williamsburg, and Yorktown, the three settlements that make up Virginia's Historic Triangle.
 Tour Jamestown settlement, where the first permanent English settlers arrived in 1607.
 Experience Colonial Williamsburg, where the ideas of independence and revolution took form.

 Discover Yorktown, where the surrender of the British army prompted the end of the Revolutionary War and the beginning of a new nation.
 Yorktown Victory Center is an interpretive museum that showcases America's evolution from colonial status to nationhood.
 Explore a Continental Army encampment.
 Learn about Yorktown's importance as an 18th-century port.
 And witness the development of a new government with the Constitution and Bill of Rights.

-Cap off your exploration of all there is to do in and around Chesapeake at Passion the Restaurant.
-Creative, innovative cuisine sourced from local farmers and fishermen and a selection of 50 curated wines make for a celebratory end to a special day.
+Cap off your exploration of all there is to do in and around Chesapeake at Judy's Sichuan Cuisine.
+Creative, bold flavors originating in the Sichuan province of China with dishes sure to tempt your tastebuds.
 Cheers to you!